Major retailers closing on Thanksgiving 2023

 (Gray News) - Many retailers are planning to close for Thanksgiving again this year to give employees a day off while focusing on online sales instead.

-Walmart, Target and Best Buy are among the national chains that plan to stay closed Nov.
+Walmart, Target, and Best Buy are among the national chains that plan to stay closed on Nov.
 23.

 In years past, several big-box retailers began opening on Thanksgiving to extend deals typically reserved for Black Friday, but the COVID-19 pandemic changed that for a lot of stores in 2020.